-Reason for Support Change of Could not No One-off No leaving a different charity management/ ownership administer scheme donations received/ donation longer trading Percentage % 32 18 18 14 9 0 Number 7 4 4 3 2 2
+Reason for Support Change of Could not No One-off No

+leaving а management/ administer donations donation longer

+different ownership scheme received/ trading

+charity

+Percentage 32 18 18 14 9 9

+%

+Number 7 4 4 3 2 2

 3.3 Donations are not currently tracking inflation, when the scheme was set up in 2006 the suggested donation was £1.
-There is a reluctance to raise the amount; the majority of businesses feel that the levels set work for their customers and they do not want to want to increase it further.
+There is a reluctance to raise the amount; the majority of businesses feel that the levels set work for their customers and they do not want to increase it further.
 The majority of income (77%) over the last three years of the scheme has been raised by six businesses (one has four hotels so equates to 10 outlets); only one of these businesses has increased its donation to match inflation.

-4.0 RETURN ON INVESTMENT
+4. RETURN ON INVESTMENT